 A Kiwi, depending on the subject being discussed, is a bird native to New Zealand, a fruit that is grown in New Zealand, or a person that comes from New Zealand.
 And unlike the term Pom, Kiwis are more than happy to refer to themselves as such.

 You are probably also wondering, having named both a bird and a people with this term, surely a fruit was going a bit far?
 Well, it turns out that this was all just a marketing ploy.
-Once the term Kiwi was in common parlance and associated with New Zealand, rebranding the Chinese Gooseberry – as the Chinese native Kiwi fruit was originally known – in order to ship more of this product was almost inevitable.
-This happened back in 1962, and the name has stuck pretty much ever since, with a quarter of the world’s Kiwi fruit production being in New Zealand.
+Once the term Kiwi was in common parlance and associated with New Zealand, rebranding the Chinese gooseberry (as the kiwi fruit was originally known) in order to ship more of the product was almost inevitable.
+This happened back in 1962, and the name has stuck pretty much ever since.
+China actually grows by far the most kiwi fruit these days, well over half the global total, but New Zealand remains the country most associated with it, with Zespri (the New Zealand growers’ co-operative) the biggest single exporter in the world.

 Another theory is that it is a happy mash up of the words “Canadian” and “inuk”, an Inuit word meaning “man”.
 Which seems a bit more plausible to me.
-Still, I think it’s a pretty funky nickname.. and somewhat better than what I end up being labelled.. which is:
+Still, I reckon Canuck is a pretty funky nickname.

-These days the term Pom is largely an acceptable label, and if not acceptable, certainly inevitable if you are of British origin, and from what I can tell, there is no malice intended in the nickname, at least not from anyone I have met.
-Taking the piss, after all, is a traditional and more than acceptable Australian / Kiwi pastime.
+These days the term Pom is largely an acceptable label, and if not acceptable, at least inevitable if you are of British origin, and from what I can tell, there is no malice intended in the nickname, at least not from anyone I have met.
+Taking the piss, after all, is a traditional and more than acceptable Australian and Kiwi pastime.

-The Australian advertising authority certainly believes this to be the case anyway, having ruled in 2006 that Pom was an acceptable label for us Brits, and the New Zealand advertising authority went the same way in 2010.
+The Australian advertising authority confirmed this view in 2006, ruling that Pom was an acceptable label for us Brits, and the New Zealand advertising authority went the same way in 2010.
 So I guess it’s going to stick for a while to come.
-Still, it could be worse, I reckon Pom is somewhat better than Limey or Rosbif… which are other rather unfortunate nicknames for us Brits abroad.
+Still, it could be worse: I reckon Pom is somewhat better than Limey or Rosbif, which are other rather unfortunate nicknames for us Brits abroad.

 What do you think of these nicknames?
 Are you proud to be labelled a Pom, a Kiwi, a Canuck, or whatever else?
 Or does it grate at your very soul whenever someone refers to you as such?
 Let me know in the comments below!